stanleyye/python-sync-webcrawler/README.md

 Synchronous Web crawler using Python
 ====================================

-A python script that checks the statuses of all links on a given webpage
+A python script that recursively checks the statuses of all links on a given webpage